Mr-Lie/gtasa_mumble_plugin/README.md

 Installation
 -------

-* Place in your mumble plugin files in the /plugins/ folder
+* Place in your mumble program files in the /plugins/ folder (C:\Program Files\Mumble\Plugins is the default on 32-bit systems, or C:\Program Files (x86)\Mumble\Plugins on 64-bit systems)
 * in the mumble window, go to configure->settings->plugins.
 (If you don't see this tab, check the "Advanced" checkbox)
 * Check "Link to game and transmit position", and check "Enabled" on GTA:SA:MP
 * Restart mumble.